lbryio/spec/index.md

 A URL is a name with one or more modifiers.
 A bare name on its own will resolve to the controlling claim at the latest block height, for reasons covered in [Design Notes](#design-notes).
 Common URL structures are:

-**Name:** a basic claim for a name
+**Stream Claim Name:** a basic claim for a name

 ```
-lbry:meet-LBRY
+lbry://meet-LBRY
 ```

 **Claim ID:** a claim for this name with this claim ID (does not have to be the controlling claim).
 Partial prefix matches are allowed.

 ```
-lbry:meet-LBRY#7a0aa95c5023c21c098
+lbry://meet-LBRY#7a0aa95c5023c21c098
-lbry:meet-LBRY#7a
+lbry://meet-LBRY#7a
 ```

 **Claim Sequence:** the Nth claim for this name, in the order the claims entered the blockchain.
 N must be a positive number.
 This can be used to determine which claim came first, rather than which claim has the most support.

 ```
-lbry:meet-LBRY:1
+lbry://meet-LBRY:1
 ```

 **Bid Position:** the Nth claim for this name, in order of most support to least support.
 N must be a positive number.
 This is useful for resolving non-winning bids in bid order, e.g. if you want to list the top three winning claims in a voting contest or want to ignore the activation delay.

 ```
-lbry:meet-LBRY$2
+lbry://meet-LBRY$2
-lbry:meet-LBRY$3
+lbry://meet-LBRY$3
 ```

 **Query Params:** extra parameters (reserved for future use)

 ```
-lbry:meet-LBRY?arg=value+arg2=value2
+lbry://meet-LBRY?arg=value+arg2=value2
 ```

-**Channel:** a claim for a channel
+**Channel Claim Name:** a claim for a channel

 ```
-lbry:@lbry
+lbry://@lbry
 ```

-**Claim in Channel:** URLS with a channel and a claim name are resolved in two steps.
-First the channel is resolved to get the claim for that channel.
-Then the name is resolved to get the appropriate claim from among the claims in the channel.
+**Channel Claim Name and Stream Claim Name:** URLS with a channel and a stream claim name are resolved in two steps.
+First the channel is resolved to get the appropriate claim for that channel.
+Then the stream claim name is resolved to get the appropriate claim from among the claims in the channel.

 ```
-lbry:@lbry/meet-LBRY
+lbry://@lbry/meet-LBRY
 ```

 #### Grammar